Retirement investment strategies

-For most retirees, investing is about generating as much income as possible while ensuring enough of their savings pot stays intact so that it lasts as long as it needs to.
-Here are some ideas on how you can generate a sustainable income that can see you right through your retirement.
+Here are some investment strategies on how you can generate a sustainable income that can see you right through your retirement.

 Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Understanding how income is produced and how you get paid that income will help you understand how you will receive the payments into your bank account that will replace the income you get from sources such as salary.

 Having a drawdown plan within an account such as our Self-Invested Personal Pension (SIPP) will allow us to pay you an income according to your instructions.
 You'll need to move some of your savings into pension drawdown and then instruct us to schedule your income so you get regular payments according to how much, how often and when you want to receive payments.

 To set up a drawdown plan or to transfer/open a SIPP with us you can call us on 0800 368 6882 and speak to one of our retirement specialists who will be able to explain the process.
 If you have already taken tax-free cash from your Fidelity SIPP you can set your new income instructions by completing an income amendment form.